oktagonia/oktagonia.github.io/docs/blog/lanlifshitz_1/notes.md

 Suppose we have a particle moving freely through space.
-Wanting to study the motion of this particle, we define a spatial coordinate system $K$ around this point so that its position $\vec{r}$ and velocity $\vec{v}$ can be represeneted as vectors in $K$.
+Wanting to study the motion of this particle, we define a spatial coordinate system $K$ around this point so that its position $\vec{r}$ and velocity $\vec{v}$ can be represented as vectors in $K$.
 Furthermore, we want $K$ to be homogeneous and isotropic with respect to the Lagrangian; i.e., the laws of nature.
 The homogeneity and isotropy of $K$ implies that $\partial L/\partial t =
 \partial L/\partial \vec{r} = 0$.
 Furthermore, since space is isotropic and the